tale-toul/OCP4baremetalIPI/Ansible/README.md

 # Setup baremetal instance with Ansible

-## How to subscribe the host with Red Hat
+## Subscribe the host with Red Hat
 The host is subscribed with RH using an activation key, for instructions on how to create the activation key check [Creating Red Hat Customer Portal Activation Keys](https://access.redhat.com/articles/1378093)

 The data is stored in the file **group_vars/all/subscription.data**.
 The variables defined in this file are called from the ansible playbook.